An Introduction to Linux

 MPI Advanced Topics

 This module will introduce you to some of the advanced capabilities of MPI beyond ordinary message passing, including how to customize your environment in the following areas: derived datatypes; groups of processes and their associated communicators; virtual topologies among processes; and parallel I/O using MPI-IO.
-Application to specific architectures such as Ranger, Lonestar, etc. will be discussed.
+Application to specific architectures such as Stampede will be discussed.

 This module presents basic concepts and techniques that will allow your application to take advantage of parallel I/O to increase throughput and improve scalability.
 Emphasis is placed on the Lustre parallel file system, and on MPI-IO as a fundamental API.

-In the shared-memory environment that Ranger has on each node, it is much easier to introduce parallelism into your code with OpenMP than to do pthread programming from scratch or to use MPI.
+In the shared-memory, heterogeneous environment that Stampede has on each node, it is much easier to introduce parallelism into your code with OpenMP than to do pthread programming from scratch or to use MPI.
 This module introduces OpenMP and describes how to use it.

 Hybrid Programming with OpenMP and MPI